|

 Our mind consists of four elements: perception; felling; recognition; and thought.

-The "perception" is a special element (abstract element) incurring in a living body like an electrical power and could exist in all living items (human, animals and plants).
+The “perception” is a special element (abstract element) incurring in a living body like an electrical power and could exist in all living items (human, animals and plants).
 Perception is the basis of the livings on earth.
-If any item does not have perception, it is non-living item (a plant is a living item, some of them could respond if they are touched or contact. it means that the plant has a sense of perception).
+If any item does not have perception, it is non-living item (a plant is a living item, some of them could respond if they are touched or contact.
+It means that the plant has a sense of perception).

 "Feeling" is divided in there feeling (1) Happy feeling, (2) painful feeling (the feeling that is opposite to happy feeling or feeling of suffering) (3) no sensation feeling (the feeling in the mid-point between happiness and suffering).

-name, surname, shape, voice, language, relatives or belongings.
-Such recognition is the result of our "memory" Which has kept records of all things since we were born (The memory is relied on the storage in the brain.
+“Recognition” is the mental state that we could remember what we have contacted.
+Recognition underneath our consciousness is “the memory of our existence in the world”.
+We could remember that we are male or female, our name, surname, shape, voice, language, relatives or belongings.
+Such recognition is the result of our “memory” which has kept records of all things since we were born (The memory is relied on the storage in the brain.
 If the brain has malfunction, we can recognize nothing).

 "Thought" is the mental state that our mind is involved in the thinking process (which is dependent on the memory).
 Besides, thought is driven by both thirst (desire) and detachment (no thirst or desire).